Something for the weekend

-This one's a bit different.
-(To view these videos full-screen, click on the picture and then bottom right you'll find the expand button.)
-We don't just want you to guess or say what these are, but also to tell us if you have any anywhere near you.
+This one's a bit different. (video removed) We don't just want you to guess or say what these are, but also to tell us if you have any anywhere near you.
 This is really important, because we should do a survey of the whole of Tisbury, but there just aren't enough of us to plan that.
 So please, look out, listen out, let us know!
 On Facebook or to firstname.lastname@example.org (apology for previous typo).

 They're one of three breeds that come thousands of miles to breed here, and then go thousands of miles back to southern Africa to feed during our winter.
 Of course others do this, but these three seem particularly to be the sound of our summer.